SUNY Oswego students have been working hard to plan and execute relief efforts to help those severely affected by Superstorm Sandy.

 Meanwhile, the spirit of compassion spread across campus in the wake of a hurricane turned superstorm that killed more than 110 people in 10 states, with New Jersey and Downstate New York the hardest hit.

 President Deborah F. Stanley sent a letter of encouragement and strength to all Oswego alumni and their families.
-Sororities began efforts in the Campus Center to raise money for the storm’s victims—some of whom were families of their own members.
+Sororities began efforts in the Campus Center to raise money for the storm’s victims—some of whom were members of their own families.
 A fraternity organized a three-day can and food drive at a local grocery store.
 And staff of the Compass student success center, Campus Life and Residence Life and Housing, as well as students and other staff, met to plan a large fundraising event for 7 to 9 p.m.
 Wednesday, Dec.
 5, in Sheldon Hall ballroom with prizes for those attending.

 Additionally, John Halleron of the college’s Small Business Development Center plans to travel to New York City from Dec.
 10 to 21 to assist small business owners in applying for disaster assistance, on the heels of efforts by the State University system’s own SBDC to provide emergency help to affected businesses.